EinsteinToolkit/cottonmouth/README.md

 src="https://github.com/eschnett/CarpetX/blob/main/figures/carpetx.png"
 width="200" />

 **Cottonmouth** is a [Cactus](https://cactuscode.org/) thorn that implements the BSSNOK equations.
-It was designed for use with the CarpetX driver and was generated using using [EmitCactus](https://github.com/mmor115/EmitCactus.git).
+It was designed for use with the CarpetX driver and was generated using using [the Einstein Engine](https://github.com/max-morris/EinsteinEngine.git).

 ## Overview